Puttaraj Gawai: Panchakshara gharana

+Devotional & Spiritual Focus: A special highlight of the tradition is that the music, compositions (bandishes), and poetry are dedicated strictly to spirituality, avoiding erotic poetry.
+Uttaradi (Hindustani) and Dakshinadi (Carnatic) music are elevated to divinity within the realm of this gharana.

+Legacy: The Veereshwara Punyashrama in Gadag continues to be a major center for classical music education, preserving the Guru-Shishya Parampara (teacher-disciple tradition) and the unique style of the gharana.

+The gharana with the largest lineage of disciples is the Panchakshara Gharana.

 Social service

 Puttaraja Gawai is one of the pioneers of Veereshwara Punyashrama, a music school dedicated to imparting musical knowledge to people who are differentially able-d.
 Disabled people, especially blind from all castes, religions and sections of the society are taught music in the ashram.

 Pt.
 Dr. Puttaraj Kavi Gavai has been the pontiff of Shree Veereshwara Punyashrama Since 1944, after the demise of Pt.
 Panchakshara Gavai who founded this Ashrama for the upliftment of the born-blind children and orphans.
 Since its inception in 1942, Shree Veereshwar Punyashrama has been feeding and educating the born-blind and the orphans and the poor children free of cost, without discrimination on the basis of caste and creed.
 The Ashrama is solely run on the strength of voluntary donations by its devotees.

 The mission of the Ashrama is selfless service to the community, especially and poorest and the blind.
 The disciples trained and educated in Music. and Fine Arts have become music teachers, stage-artists, radio-artists, musicians and professionals in the field of arts in thousands.

 "Pt.
 Panchakshari Gavai Drama Theatre" organized and founded by Pt.

 Puttaraj Gavai has given innumerable performances and has been considered one of the pioneering feats of Theatre Movement in the North Karnataka.
-Being solely dedicated to furthering the art of stage drama, this dramatic company has produced thousands of stage artists who have earned national and international fame.

-Punyashrama has produced thousands of "Kirtanakaras" who are busy delivering Puranas and Pravachanas and Keertanas all over the state.
-Thus, Shree Veereshwara Punyashrama is rendering valuable services in the field of literature, music, religion, literacy and social service.
-It is dedicated to the cause of the welfare of the blind and down-trodden for over seventy years in its own humble way.
-The very secular credentials of this institution has made this Ashrama typical and a class by itself.

-The Pontiff of Shree Veereshwara Punyashrama, Gadag is viewed by the devotees as a "Walking God on the Earth".

-Shree Veereshwara Punyashrama of Gadag is a very popular and influential Ashrama in Karnataka.
-It is a charity institution solely dedicated to the upliftment of the blind, orphans and poor children.
-More than 1000 children reside in the Ashrama and are fed free of cost.
-The Ashrama runs Thirteen institutions comprising musical as well as general education.

-Shree Veereshwara Punyashrama is run on its own strength without any aid from the Government.
-It has been contributing to the society the talented musicians, radioartists, music teachers, stage - artists and the professionals in the field of music and fine arts.
+This ashram's affiliated theater company, the Krupaposhita Pandit Panchakshara Gavai Natya Sangha, has trained numerous stage artists who achieved widespread recognition.
+The ashram has trained many Kirtankars (devotional narrators) who present religious speeches across Karnataka in forms such as Puranas, Pravachanas, and Kirtanas.
+Shree Veereshwara Punyashrama works in areas such as literature, music, religion, education and philanthropy.
+For over seventy years, the institution has provided welfare programs for visually impaired and underprivileged individuals.
+Its late pontiff, Pandit Puttaraj Gawai, was widely revered by his followers.
+He was often referred to as 'walking god' (nadedaduva devaru).
+Shree Veereshwara Punyashrama of Gadag is a charitable institution that provides free boarding, lodging, and education to more than 1,000 blind, orphaned, and underprivileged children.
+It manages thirteen educational divisions, offering both general curriculum and specialized musical training.

-Shree Veereshwara Punyashrama is thoroughly a secular institution and admits students from all sections of society without discrimination on the basis of caste and creed.
+Shree Veereshwara Punyashrama operates independently of governmental funding or assistance.
+The institution maintains a secular character and accepts students from all sections of society, irrespective of caste or religious affiliation.

 The pontiff, Pt.
-Puttaraj Kavi Gavai has been serving out society in different capacities and is a catalyst of social and communal harmony.
-He richly deserves any coveted prize and honour like "Padma Vibhushan Award".
+Puttaraj Kavi Gavai was awarded the "Padma Vibhushan Award".